August is Intersectionality Awareness Month

 INTERSECTIONALITY AT WORK

 Intersectionality is more than a concept.
-Creating a diversity and inclusion initiative rooted in intersectionality means that we look at an issue (for example pay inequality), determine the group that is disproportionately impacted, and develop strategies that lift the most disadvantaged group.
-Most strategies, when developed with the most disadvantaged in mind, are beneficial to everyone experiencing that issue.
+Creating a DEI initiative rooted in intersectionality means that we look at an issue (for example pay inequality), determine the group that is disproportionately impacted, and develop strategies that lift the most disadvantaged group first.

-As we learn more about what diversity and inclusion really mean, our definition of intersectionality must expand.
+As we craft solutions that embed DEI, our definition of intersectionality must expand.
 While intersectionality originally focused on the intersection of race and gender, it has expanded to include all marginalized identities.
-The Table of Diversity helps us see marginalization beyond- but very much inclusive of- race, gender, and sexual orientation.
-The question goes from 'are you diverse?' to 'how diverse are you?'
+The Table of Diversity takes it one step further by including privileged identities in our Diversity Formula because that's reality!